surgitaix/sdclib/README.md

 - graphviz, evince, pdfunite

 ## For discovery and streaming the udp firewall ports need to be opened
-## Using Linux
-sudo ufw allow 3702/udp # discovery
+- sudo ufw allow 3702/udp # discovery
-sudo ufw allow 5555/udp # streaming
+- sudo ufw allow 5555/udp # streaming